 This series provides examples of:

-- Beware the Nice Ones - Miya is a Nice Girl, yeah.
+- Beware the Nice Ones: Mia is a Nice Girl, yeah.
 But do NOT push her around too much.
-And do NOT threaten her team.)
+And do NOT threaten her team.

-- Bittersweet Ending ( Gil Berg is defeated at the end of the third episode, but at the cost of not only Dr. Tarsan but Team Dangaioh as well!
-Or so Garimoth thinks; they survive, albeit unconscious and adrift in their severely damaged mecha.)
+- Bittersweet Ending: By virtue of the OVA's being cancelled.
+Gil Berg is defeated at the end of the third episode, but at the cost of not only Dr. Tarsan but Team Dangaioh as well!
+Or so Garimoth thinks; they survive, albeit unconscious and adrift in their severely damaged mecha.

-- Supporting Protagonist: Roll is the pilot of Dangaiou the robot, but he's neither team leader nor the POV character - that's Miya.
+- Supporting Protagonist: Roll is the pilot of Dangaiou the robot, but he's neither team leader nor the POV character - that's Mia.

-- Dynamic Entry (Roll's first apparition was pulling this to save Miya.
-Later, Miya and Lamda pull this as well to save Pai and Roll from Garimoth.)
+- Dynamic Entry: Roll's first apparition was pulling this to save Mia.
+Later, Mia and Lamda pull this as well to save Pai and Roll from Garimoth.

 - Gag Dub: This, presumably.

 - Laser-Guided Amnesia: The four pilots are given this, but they start recalling their past lives pretty soon.